ShantsTech/STHRM/README.md

-# STMRM Starter Application
+# STHRM Starter Application

-STMRM is a comprehensive Human Resource Management (HRM) System that captures all the essential functionalities required for any enterprise.
+STHRM is a comprehensive Human Resource Management (HRM) System that captures all the essential functionalities required for any enterprise.

 ## Getting started

-- Prerequisites and environment set up for installing STMRM Starter:
+- Prerequisites and environment set up for installing STHRM Starter:
   - [Install on Linux]
   - [Install on Windows]

-- Install STMRM using the web installer:
+- Install STHRM using the web installer:
   - [STMRM Starter Installation Guide]
   - [STMRM Starter Upgrade Guide]